josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 ### Getting Started

 - Base URL : For now, this API can only run locally and is not hosted as base URL.
-Hosted at the default localhost + /API, `http://localhost:5000/api`.
+Hosted at the default localhost, `http://localhost:5000/`.

 ### Error Handling
 There are four errors handler for four errors.
 The errors returned json object in the following format: